reichg/Maproulette-Docker/README.md

 ### Server Configuration

-* Clone MapRoulette 2 `git clone https://github.com/maproulette/maproulette2.git`
+1. Clone maproulette2: `git clone https://github.com/maproulette/maproulette2.git`
-* `cd` into the newly created directory `cd maproulette2`
+2. `cd` into the newly created directory `cd maproulette2`
+    * if you want a quick setup check the `Maproulette-Docker/useful_files` folder for an already configured `dev.conf` file.
+If you want to set up your own configuration then follow the next step instead of this one.
+If you skip this option you may need to refer to the maproulette2 github page for further information about configuration.
-* Create a configuration file by copying the template file `cp conf/dev.conf.example conf/dev.conf`
+3. Create a configuration file by copying the template file `cp conf/dev.conf.example conf/dev.conf`
-* Open `dev.conf` in a text editor and change at least the following entries:
+4. Open `dev.conf` in a text editor and change at least the following entries:
     * `super.key`: a randomly chosen API key for superuser access
     * `super.accounts`: a comma-separated list of OSM accound IDs whose corresponding MapRoulette users will have superuser access.
 Can be an empty string.
     * `mapillary.clientId`: a [Mapillary Client ID](https://www.mapillary.com/dashboard/developers), needed if you want to use any of the Mapillary integrations.
     * `osm.consumerKey` and `osm.consumerSecret`: the OAuth keys from your OSM OAuth app you created earlier.
 * Save `dev.conf`

-## maproulette2-docker:
-* Clone MapRoulette 2 Docker `git clone https://github.com/maproulette/maproulette2-docker.git`

 You can now run `docker-compose up`